usd-cs/comp305-final-project-sp24-s01s02-jj/README.md

 - Department

 This project is written in Java and uses the [Spring](https://spring.io/) framework.
-We decided to use Java because it enforces type safety and object oriented principles.
+We decided to use Java because it enforces type safety and object-oriented principles.
 We decided to Spring because it is well documented and has a large community.

 In addition, this project hosts its data on a [MySQL](https://www.mysql.com/) database.